qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * Pretty Breaks: Computes a sequence of about n+1 equally spaced nice values which cover the range of the values in x.
 The values are chosen so that they are 1, 2 or 5 times a power of 10. (based on pretty from the R statistical environment http://astrostatistics.psu.edu/datasets/R/html/base/html/pretty.html)

-The listbox in the center part of the :guilabel:`Style` menu lists the classes together with their ranges, labels and symbols that will be rendered.
+The listbox in the center part of the `Style` menu lists the classes together with their ranges, labels and symbols that will be rendered.

 Click on **Classify** button to create classes using the chosen mode.
 Each